-It’s really not that hard to get over a weight loss plateau.
+Overcoming a weight loss plateau isn’t all that difficult.
 One, or more, of the following tips, could be just what you need to set calorie burning in motion again and reignite weight loss.

 Check out these 3 helpful tips for overcoming a weight loss plateau